-10.4.7 The Best Practice Guidance recognises that older cars can be in good condition to maintain a licence.
+10.4.6 The Best Practice Guidance recognises that older cars can be in good condition to maintain a licence.
 The Council recognises that older cars have higher emission standards that will affect the Council's concern and its declaration of a climate emergency in Stevenage.
-As such, to meet the Council's objectives, vehicles will be required to meet an age criteria to remain licenced in the coming years;
+As such, to meet the

+Council's objectives, vehicles will be required to meet an age criteria to remain licenced in the coming years;

-- From 1 January 2024 all existing vehicles that are classed as Euro 4 will not be renewed. - From 1 November 2026 all existing vehicles classed as Euro 5 will not be renewed.
+From 1 February 2024 all licenced vehicles that are classed as Euro 4 will not be renewed or granted, for new applications.